petersilva/drobo-utils/README.txt

 in-accessible.

-HOW DO I CHECK THAT A LUNSIZE WORKS?
+How Do I Check That a LUNSIZE Works?
 ====================================

 DRI naturally releases new versions of firmware and may fix these issues